SemanticLab/semanticlab.github.io/blog_ner_demo.md

 ```

 About the tools:
-* Stanford NLP - A packaged up version of the tool with an Node API, [docker image](https://hub.docker.com/r/semlab/dadalytics-stanford-ner/).
+* Stanford NLP - A packaged up version of the tool with a Node API, [docker image](https://hub.docker.com/r/semlab/dadalytics-stanford-ner/).
 * NLTK - Trained on the Groningen Meaning Bank corpus with a Node API, [docker image](https://hub.docker.com/r/semlab/dadalytics-nltk/).
 * OpeNER - A toolchain that contains NER as one part of the process, with a Node API server [docker image](https://hub.docker.com/r/semlab/dadalytics-opener/).
 * SpaCy - A NLP tool that includes NER, used [existing image](https://hub.docker.com/r/jgontrum/spacyapi/).
 * Tensorflow SyntaxNet: Parsey McParseface - This is not a NER tool, but a part of speech tagger that we used to try and extract proper nouns.
 Used [existing image](https://hub.docker.com/r/jesdoit/parsey-server/).
-* DBpedia Spotlight - a NER tools based on Wikipedia corpus, detects entities and provides the DBpedia resource that it matched to.
+* DBpedia Spotlight - a NER tool based on Wikipedia corpus, it detects entities and provides the DBpedia resource that it matched to.
 Used [existing image](https://hub.docker.com/r/dbpedia/spotlight-english/).

-If you know of other NER tools that would be useful to included please drop us a line.
+If you know of other NER tools that would be useful to be included, please drop us a line at [foaf.person@semlab.io](mailto:foaf.person@semlab.io).

 ### Running